-There’s no doubt that some shoes might be causing blisters because they are too big or too small or worn out in a certain area or whatever.
+Either because they are too big; too small; worn out in a certain area; or whatever.

 But I believe many times, it’s not the shoe’s fault you’re getting blisters.

 I saw a chap a while ago - he drove 7 hours to consult with me!
 He does big walks to raise money for charity.
 He bragged about how he got refunds on two pairs of shoes after heated arguments with the owner of his local shoe store - for selling him bad shoes that gave him blisters.
 They were comfy to wear for the first few hours but after several hours of walking, he'd get blisters.

 The thing is, there was absolutely nothing wrong with the shoes or the way they fitted (as far as I could tell anyway).